michal-cevela/hybrid-mobile-web/README.md

 As far as an integration stuff is concerned, [Apache Camel](http://camel.apache.org) or [Spring EIP](http://projects.spring.io/spring-integration/) might be worth a further consideration as they both provide a number of useful EIPs (Enterprise Integration Patterns) applicable on the backend.

-Last but not least, to build the whole application using only one programming language, particularly JavaScript, the [Meteor.js](https://meteor.com) framework would be probably the best choice available to full-stack JavaScript developers these days.
+Last but not least, to build the whole application using only JavaScript syntax, the [Meteor.js](https://meteor.com) platform would be probably the best choice available to full-stack JavaScript developers these days I assume.

 ### 7. Inspiration